Transcriptions of Autumn

 as the sun grows cool

-and the leafing urge is burning out
+and the leafing urge is burning out,

-Its loamy paws will turn things over,
+with loamy paws that turn things over,

-analyse the fiery tones.
+and sift through the fiery tones.

 By December every page is blank.